Frequently Asked Questions

 Motion sensors are a non-intrusive, accurate way to monitor space utilisation and are used frequently throughout the public and private sectors.
 This will help us to fully understand how space is used, identify opportunities to improve efficiency and ensure we are providing the services our customers want.

 The sensors work by sensing a combination of motion and heat.
-They are small, wall-mounted in rooms and will not affect daily routines or patient service and far less intrusive and disruptive than traditional methods such as ‘floor-walking’ assessments.
+They are small, wall-mounted devices installed in rooms.
+They will not affect daily routines or patient service and are far less intrusive and disruptive than traditional methods such as ‘floor-walking’ assessments.
 The sensors have been used in NHSPS properties previously with no issues.

 They do not: